 Other ways we're making our devices more sustainable

 Going forward, we are working to source 100% of the wood fiber in device packaging from responsibly managed forests or recycled sources.
-We are also reducing waste, eliminating over 9 million plastic bags from our device packaging in 2020 alone.
-The packaging for the Echo and Fire TV devices announced today is made from more than 98% wood fiber based materials from responsibly managed forests or recycled sources.
+We are also reducing waste, eliminating over 27 million plastic bags from our device packaging in 2020 alone.
+The packaging for the Echo and Fire TV devices are made from more than 97% wood fiber based materials from responsibly managed forests or recycled sources.

 We also have existing programs—like the Amazon Recycling, Devices Pre-Owned, and Trade-In programs or our frustration-free packaging program—that address the beginning and end of our products' lifecycles.
 The frustration-free packaging program alone has eliminated more than 900,000 tons of materials from landfills.

 Echo and Fire TV devices will be among the first products to receive the Climate Pledge Friendly badge on Amazon.com as part of a new program that makes it easier for customers to identify and shop for sustainable products.
 All Echo and Fire TV devices are certified by the Carbon Trust and will carry its "Reducing CO2" Product Carbon Footprint Label, a certification that demonstrates a reduction in the carbon footprint of products, year-over-year.
 This is measured by creating a life cycle assessment for both the current product and its prior generation (or prior year) baseline, and assessing the greenhouse gas emissions for each.
 This certification rewards our de-carbonization efforts in line with The Climate Pledge.
 For more information, click here.